PRAGUE, DRESDEN & MUNICH

 • Day 2 | Monday 12 October

 Prague is one of Europe’s most perfectly preserved cities and it has been the jewel in the crown of many a monarch, including Habsburg Rudolph I who transformed the city into a Renaissance capital of the Holy Roman Empire.
-After a talk in the hotel this morning, we take a walking tour of the UNESCO World-Heritage listed Old Town, taking in the Old Town Square, where we find the unique astronomical clock, and the historic Estates Theatre, one of the oldest theatres in Europe that is still used today.
-Here, Mozart himself conducted the premier performance of Don Giovanni.
+After a talk in the hotel this morning, we take a walking tour of the UNESCO World-Heritage listed Old Town, where we find the unique astronomical clock and the historic Estates Theatre, one of the oldest theatres in Europe that is still used today.
+Here, Mozart himself conducted the premiere performance of Don Giovanni.
 We then pause for lunch in the beautiful restaurant of the Art Nouveau Municipal House before our afternoon is spent in the Museum of Communism.
 This comprehensive museum offers a view into Czech society and life under the Communist regime, spanning from the 1948 coup to the Velvet Revolution in 1989.
-This evening (schedules permitting) we return to the Estates Theatre for our first performance.
+On return to our hotel, the evening is at leisure.
 Overnight Prague (B, L)

 • Day 3 | uesday 13 October